makerdao/community/governance/polls/Ratification Poll - GovAlpha Facilitator Onboarding (MIP41c4-SP12) - June 14, 2021 .md

 **Paragraph Summary**

-*Payton Rose (@prose11) submits his application for Governance Facilitator of the GovAlpha (Gov-001) Core Unit. @prose11 commits to uploading the mandate of GovAlpha through the application of three key governing principles: accessibility, neutrality, and transparency.*
+*Payton Rose (@prose11) submits his application for Governance Facilitator of the GovAlpha (Gov-001) Core Unit. @prose11 commits to upholding the mandate of GovAlpha through the application of three key governing principles: accessibility, neutrality, and transparency.*

 Please review the discussion [thread](https://forum.makerdao.com/t/mip41c4-sp12-govalpha-facilitator-onboarding/7994) to inform your position on this proposal before voting.
 It was also mentioned and possibly discussed on the [Governance and Risk call](https://forum.makerdao.com/t/agenda-discussion-scientific-governance-and-risk-145-thursday-june-10-17-00-utc/8590/2) on Thursday, June 10.